orbionchain/Orbion-Node/README.md

 After you enter and confirm your password, the command will output your new public address.
 It looks like this: `0x...`. **Copy this address and save it.** You will need it for the next steps.

-### Step 4: Initialize the Blockchain
+### Step 3: Initialize the Blockchain

 Now we need to prepare the node's database using the `genesis.json` file.
+This command reads the genesis file and sets up your data directory according to the network's rules.

-This command only needs to be run **once**.
+This `init` command only needs to be run **once**.

   * **For Windows (PowerShell):**
     ```powershell